librenms/librenms/doc/Installation/Install-LibreNMS.md

 source: Installation/Install-LibreNMS.md
 path: blob/master/doc/

-This documentation has support for multiple OS/web server options.
-Make sure you select the same option when they are presented.
+# Linux Server

+You should have an installed Linux server running one of the supported OS.
+Make sure you select the correct OS in the tabbed options below each time.
+Choice of web server is your preference, NGINX is recommended.

+Connect to the server command line and follow the instructions below.

 > NOTE: These instructions assume you are the **root** user.
 If you
 > are not, prepend `sudo` to the shell commands (the ones that aren't